Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

 In addition we analyze the following spectral features, considering a pump strength just above the gain clamping transition: the intensity-weighted detuning with respect to the gain center wavenumber $k_a$ (IWD) and the detuning of the maximum intensity peak (MID),

 where $\bar{\mu}$ is the wavevenumber corresponding to the maximum intensity peak.

-We find that the IWD is, on average, approximately $41\%$ larger when the fiber lengths follow a Wigner--Dyson distribution compared to a Poisson distribution, while the MID increases by about $52\%$ --- in addition to the considerations on the mean values, Fig.~\ref{fig:detuning} also shows the IWD and MID distributions for both the Poisson and Wigner–Dyson cases.
+Figure~\ref{fig:detuning} reports the obtained data along with the corresponding error bars, which highlight similar behavior.

 \textit{Trails Network Analysis.}---Recently, neural networks have been successfully employed to visualize and control complex laser systems involving nonlinear mode interactions~\cite{ng2024mode}.
 Here, for each realization of the fiber network, we consider the possible trails.
 In graph theory, a trail is a sequence of adjacent edges in which no edge is repeated.
 In general, given the nonlinear nature of the SALT equations and the randomness of the network geometry in NLs, it is not straightforward to quantitatively estimate the influence of the number of nodes on the relevance of a trail to the spectral features.
-Hence, to gain a better understanding of the relationship between the network geometry and the emission spectrum properties, we analyse our system using machine learning techniques.
+Hence, to gain a better understanding of the relationship between the network geometry and the emission spectrum properties, we analyze our system using ML techniques.
 We group trails according to their number of nodes, since we expect that the larger the number of nodes, the greater the optical losses associated with the trail and, consequently, the smaller its contribution to the resulting overall spectrum.
 This is further supported by the spatial localization of the emission of individual modes, as shown in Fig.~\ref{fig:spect_modes}(b).

 In the following, we only consider trails with at most six nodes.
-We use the Isolation Forest algorithm (IFA)~\cite{liu2012isolation}, an unsupervised machine learning technique developed for anomaly detection, which operates by recursively partitioning the data using randomly constructed decision trees, effectively isolating outliers with fewer splits.
-This approach is well suited to our problem, as it allows us to identify network realizations with anomalous trails length distributions, without requiring labeled data.
+We use the Isolation Forest algorithm (IFA)~\cite{liu2012isolation}, an unsupervised ML technique developed for anomaly detection, which operates by recursively partitioning the data using randomly constructed \emph{decision trees}.
 Moreover, unlike clustering methods such as K-Means—which perform well primarily on data distributed as Gaussian mixtures—IFA does not rely on any specific assumption about the underlying data distribution, making it particularly robust in highly heterogeneous settings like ours.